4 Ways to Acquire Real Estate with No Money Out-of-Pocket

 Ryan Groene said that you can partner up with a private money investor to acquire real estate with zero dollars out-of-pocket, but you will need a little bit of cash to pay for gas to visit properties and to pay for coffee or lunch when meeting with potential partners.
 Adam Adams says that you need as much money as the deal costs but it doesn’t need to come from you.

 Finally, Nathan Tabor says you can enter a deal with zero money down by partnering with a private money investor or partnering with the current owner in the form of seller financing.
 However, most of you won’t be able to snap your fingers and, poof, has access to OPM.
 But as an apartment syndicator myself, I have documented proven tactics for finding OPM, which you can learn about here.

 Another substitute for your own money is leverage.
 Glen Sutherland purchased his first investment property by leveraging the existing equity in his personal residence.
 Elliot Milek financed 100% of his first investment property with a line of credit from a local bank.
 Hai Loc said that you can leverage credit cards.
 And Robert Lawry II said the someone can acquire their first investment property with $0, especially when all they have is $0.
 All it requires is leverage, learning, and strategy.

 4 – Resourcefulness

 The final substitute for your own money is resourcefulness.
-For example, click here to learn how someone was able to acquire a property with a paperclip in one year!
+For example, click here to learn how someone was able to acquire real estate with a paperclip in one year!
 Similarly, Ash Patel said that sometimes hustle is better than money.

 In reality, all four of these strategies require resourcefulness.
-But what is great about resourcefulness, creativity and hustle is that – unlike money – they are essentially unlimited.
-As long you are willing to put in the time, anything is possible.
+But what is great about resourcefulness, creativity, and hustle is that – unlike money – they are essentially unlimited.
+As long as you are willing to put in the time, anything is possible.